Italian-Style Bread Food

 Your pizza peel is probably the best thing for this part, but before you do anything, punch down (deflate) the dough, and work it gently for a minute.
 Take the dough and roll the outsides in to make a pretty top.
 At the same time, dust with a little flour as necessary.
 THE OUTSIDE OF THE DOUGH SHOULD NOT BE STICKY.
 If it is, it’ll just stick to anything and make the next bits difficult.

-Now, you've got a not-sticky ball of dough.
-Spread out some semolina flour (Cornmeal makes it corny.
-Semolina makes it Italian) on your peel, and transfer the dough to that.
-Roll the outsides in a few more times to make it pretty and elongated – roughly the shape you'd like the final bread to be.
+Now, you’ve got a not-sticky ball of dough.
+Spread out some cornmeal on your peel, and transfer the dough to that.
+Roll the outsides in a few more times to make it pretty and elongated – roughly the shape you’d like the final bread to be.
 Try not to get all the semolina mixed up in the dough.
 Cover with a damp towel and let it set for 30 minutes or so.

 While that’s going on, take an egg yolk and beat it a little.
 When the dough has sat, it’ll be big again, and that’s cool.
 It’s supposed to be.
 Brush the egg yolk on the top of the bread, then slash it with a knife to make it pretty.
 Put some more semolina on the downward side of the peel and try to slide it into the oven.